 En gasped, "You…you survived?" she couldn't hide the overwhelming joy that she was experiencing that moment.

-"Sorry to ruin the moment, but hurry and get up here now!"
+"Get up here now!"
 Hiba yelled.

 "What's going on?"
 En asked, turning to Ail.

 Ail shook his head.
 He had no idea what was happening to their planet.

 "How did you get here?"
 Ail asked, as he looked over to Zahi.

 "Hiba's pendant guided us…" Zahi yelled, as the tree began to tilt slowly to one side before several more roots snapped and the tree righted itself once again.